 Thanks for Life

 Thanks for Life - The most ambitious program in Rotary's history.
 Be part of the polio eradication initiative by getting involved with us.
-Next fund raising event for this will be on Friday 19th February 2016 selling 'Purple Crocus Buttonholes'.
+Next fund raising event for this will be on Saturday 23rd February 2019.

 Part of Rotary Foundation: